Restoring and Protecting Wetlands

 Different types of wetlands require different approaches for climate change mitigation.
 For example, restoring inland freshwater wetlands is generally not a suitable short-term solution for climate change mitigation because they tend to be net sources of heating for a long time before they become net sinks.
 From a climate perspective, it would be better to conserve those types of wetlands.
 In contrast, coastal wetlands tend to have shorter switchover times and are better suited for both restoration and protection.
 Mangroves may be an especially suitable target for restoration because they have a switchover time of zero years, meaning that they never have net warming effects.
 It is unclear how wetland restoration costs compare to conservation because the two are often lumped together.

 Donors can support wetland restoration and mitigation through the purchase of carbon credits, or through supporting policy organizations.
 Blue carbon credits are of particular interest because they focus on coastal ecosystems, and coastal wetlands tend to have shorter switchover times than inland freshwater wetlands.
 However, blue carbon credits suffer from issues with additionality, permanence, leakage, and carbon measurement.
-Giving Green would only recommend a blue carbon project if it had especially good data that addressed those concerns.
-We intend to explore the market for blue carbon credits more closely to see if there are options to recommend in this space.
 While there are a number of policy organizations working on wetlands, we have not found any that focus their activities explicitly on climate mitigation, and therefore do not believe that there are high-leverage opportunities in wetland policy at the moment.